zhujy8833/MovieFinder/README.md

 The web app should allow users to do or accomplish the following requirements.

-1. The app should show a list of the movies, including the basic information for each one, such as title, location address
+1. The app should show a list of movies, including the basic information for each one, such as title, location address

 2. The app should show a map where each movie record will be pinned based on the location information